Who is OAC Collections?

 Should I contact or pay OAC Collection Specialists?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like OAC Collection Specialists for millions of clients nationwide.
+The most effective way to deal with OAC Collection Specialists is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like OAC Collection Specialists on behalf of their clients.

 Will OAC Collections sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the OAC Collections debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with OAC Collections again.

 OAC Collection Specialists Complaints